14 garden planter ideas to instantly update your outdoor space with scent and colour

 "Choose a style that's compact and lightweight so you can move it around easily if you need to.
 If you're planning on growing your own crops all year round, a trough is perfect for winter veg, and it will look equally good planted up with shrubs or winter flowers such as a mix of claret, pink and blush hellebores," says Sarah.

-9. Choose the best plants for a bright display
+13. Make the right plant choice for a bright container display

 "What’s best for your planter really depends on its size.
 Large, deep planters can accommodate trees, shrubs and edibles while smaller planters are better for perennial and bedding plants," says Fiona Jenkins.